 Notice in the pictures of the tongue you can see to the sides.
 The eBay lights (2nd Picture) had ADDITIONAL 35watt lights on each side to help illuminate out to the sides.
 The Seelites (1st picture) only had the two 50Ws on the front.
 There wasn’t a big difference in light output to the sides at all.

-The pictures do not due justice to these lights.
+The pictures do not do justice to these lights.
 So far I’m pretty impressed with the Seelites quality and performance.
 We took the boat out tonight and the Seelite’s are night and day difference from the cheap eBay ones.
 They are all the light you could need to gig, with even with just the two lights you could see the bottom well enough to make out fish in 15ft-20ft deep holes of water.
 I wish I went with Seelites the first time around, hands down.

 Thanks, Cody(Lil’ Blue Rude)

 Again, I want to thank Lil’ Blue Rude for taking the time to give us his thoughts on his purchase of the Seelites.
 One indicator of good customer service is fast response times to inquiries.
 That was evident with my communication to Seelite.
-I sent an email to Seelite to ask a question and I got a real fast response from Seth Jones the GM at Seelite LLC.
+I sent an email to Seelite to ask a question and I got a really fast response from Seth Jones the GM at Seelite LLC.
 Have you had any experiences with Seelite and their products?
 Let us know either below or in the forum.
 If you have any questions for Lil’ Blue Rude you can ask him here or send him a Private message on the forum.

 Check out the Seelite Website here: http://www.seeliteleds.com/